-The increased revenue for the three months ended April 30, 2021, as compared to the same period in the prior fiscal year, was primarily attributable to higher revenue from the IP security, automotive and wearable camera markets.
-In the professional IP security camera market, despite lower demand from one of our largest China customers, continued growth elsewhere in the Asia and North America regions together with increased demand from the Europe region, resulted in a significant revenue increase in this market.
+The increased revenue for the three and nine months ended October 31, 2021, as compared to the same periods in the prior fiscal year, was primarily attributable to continued adoption of our CV-based solutions in the IP security and automotive camera markets.
+In the professional IP security camera market, strong growth in the Asia and North America regions, together with continued sales penetration into the Europe region, resulted in a significant revenue increase in this market.
 In the home IP security camera market, revenue growth continued to be led by the North America region.
-The increased revenue in the automotive markets, including both automotive OEM and aftermarket applications, was primarily due to a recovery in the automotive industry in the Asia region.
-For the three months ended April 30, 2021, demand for our CV-based solutions in the IP security camera and automotive OEM markets continued to grow.
-The increased revenue from the IP security, automotive and wearable camera markets was partially offset by decreased revenue in the consumer device markets, including aerial drone and sports camera markets.
-Incorporation of our solutions into newly launched products from Shenzhen Dajiang Baiwang Technology Co., Ltd., or DJI, resulted in higher demand in the prior fiscal year but did not recur in the current fiscal period.
+A recovery in the automotive OEM and aftermarket applications in the Asia region, as well as continued adoption of our SoCs in the automotive fleet market, contributed an increase in revenue in the automotive markets.
+The increased revenues from the IP security and automotive camera markets were partially offset by decreased revenues in the consumer camera markets.